-- The sin of the Meraglim.
+- The decree for the sin of the Meraglim.

-- First Beis Hamikdash destroyed.
+- The 1st Beis Hamikdash was destroyed.

-- Second Beis Hamikdash destroyed.
+- The 2nd Beis Hamikdash was destroyed.

 - The fall of Beitar.

 - The site of the Beis Hamikdash and the surrounding area was ploughed.

 REV TISHAH B'AV